 \subsubsection{Feature disentanglement-based DG}

-The goal of disentangled representation learning is to learn a function that maps a sample to a feature vector that contains all the information about different factors of variation, with each dimension (or a subset of dimensions) containing information about only some factor(s).
+Disentangled representation learning aims to learn a function that maps a sample to a feature vector, which contains all the information about different factors of variation and each dimension (or a subset of dimensions) contains information about only some factor(s).
 Disentanglement based DG approaches in general decompose a feature representation into understandable compositions/sub-features, with one feature being domain-shared/invariant feature and the other domain-specific feature.
 The optimization objective of disentanglement-based DG can be summarized as:

 where $g_c$ and $g_s$ denote the domain-shared and domain-specific feature representations, respectively. $\lambda$ and $\mu$ are tradeoff parameters.
 The loss $\ell_{\mathrm{reg}}$ is a regularization term that explicitly encourages the separation of the domain shared and specific features and $\ell_{\mathrm{recon}}$ denotes a reconstruction loss that prevents information loss.
 Note that $[ g_c(\mathbf{x}), g_s(\mathbf{x}) ]$ denotes the combination of two kinds of features (which is not limited to concatenation operation).